Santiago de Compostela derailment

-The Santiago de Compostela derailment occurred on 24 July 2013, when an Alvia high-speed train traveling from Madrid to Ferrol, in the north-west of Spain, derailed at high speed on a bend about 4 km outside of the railway station at Santiago de Compostela.
-Out of 222 people (218 passengers and 4 crew) on board, 143 were injured and 79 died.
+The Santiago de Compostela derailment occurred on 24 July 2013, when an Alvia high-speed train travelling from Madrid to Ferrol, in the north-west of Spain, derailed at high speed on a bend about 4 km outside the railway station at Santiago de Compostela.
+Of the 178 people injured, the provisional number of deaths in hospital had reached 79 by the following 28 July.

-The train's data recorder showed that it was traveling at over twice the posted speed limit of 80 km/h when it entered a curve on the track.
+The train's data recorder showed that it had been travelling at over twice the posted speed limit of 80 km/h when it entered a curve on the track.
 The crash was recorded on a track-side camera that shows all thirteen train cars derailing and four overturning.
 On 28 July 2013, the train's driver, Francisco José Garzón Amo, was charged with 79 counts of homicide by professional recklessness and an undetermined number of counts of causing injury by professional recklessness.

-The crash was Spain's worst rail accident in over forty years, since a crash near El Cuervo, Seville, in 1972.
-The Torre del Bierzo crash in 1944 remains the deadliest.
+The crash was Spain's worst rail accident in over 40 years, since a crash near El Cuervo, Seville, in 1972.
+It is also the second-deadliest high-speed train accident in history, after the 1998 Eschede train disaster in Germany.

 Background

 Spain has one of the world's most extensive high-speed railway (HSR) networks, built and maintained by the state-owned infrastructure company Adif and run by the operator Renfe, which is also a state-owned company that manages the rolling stock.

 The RENFE Class 730 passenger train is in service on this line, as it can run on both conventional and high-speed tracks.
-The Class 730 also has two generator cars that allow its electric traction motors to function on non-electrified lines, but that bring its weight per axle well over the normal value for high velocity trains.
+The Class 730 also has two generator cars that allow its electric traction motors to function on non-electrified lines, but that bring its weight per axle well over the normal value for high speed trains.